 5. Hirshhorn Museum and Sculpture Garden

-The Hirshhorn Museum focuses on modern art.
+The Hirshhorn Museum, one of the Free Museums in Washington, D.C., is part of the extensive network of Smithsonian museums dedicated to modern art.
 It is part of the Smithsonian Institution.
 The museum has a large collection of works by American and international artists.
 It features indoor and outdoor displays.
 Visitors can see sculptures by famous artists like Rodin and Jeff Koons.

 The museum also showcases native American folk art.
 It has interesting installations and changing exhibitions.
 The Sculpture Garden is a peaceful place to enjoy art.
 It is a great spot for art lovers to explore and relax.

-The Smithsonian American Art Museum shows American art from the colonial period to today.
+The Smithsonian American Art Museum, a Free Museum in Washington, D.C., highlights American art from the colonial period to today.
 Its collection includes paintings, sculptures, and photos that reflect the nation’s history and American culture.

 Notable works include art by Edward Hopper and Georgia O’Keeffe.
 The museum displays art that deals with social issues.
 The museum offers educational programs and events.
 Visitors can engage with art in meaningful ways.